accelazh/accelazh.github.io/_posts/2021-11-06-Methodologies-For-Skilled-Innovation.md

 ---
 {% include JB/setup %}

-Here to summarize my experience on how to do innovation in the daily engineering work (in distributed storage system area).
+Here to summarize my experiences on how to do innovation in the daily engineering work.
+The focus area is distributed storage systems.

+### Common Senses

 First, why engineering work needs innovation?